bitcoin-sv/ts-sdk/docs/transaction.md

 Argument Details

 + **beef**
-  + A binary representation of a transaction in BEEF format.
+  + A binary representation of transactions in BEEF format.
++ **txid**
+  + Optional TXID of the transaction to retrieve from the BEEF data.

 #### Method fromBinary